Jermaine-jay/Ecommerce_Api/README.md

-# Task Manager Api Application
+# Ecommerce Api Application
 ____
-#### This Application is a web application built with ASP.NET API, Entity Framework Core, Redis, PostgreSQL, Google auth API, Facebook auth API and Docker.
-This application makes online shooping easier and faster, with no payment issue.
+#### This Application is a web application built with ASP.NET API, Entity Framework Core, Redis, PostgreSQL, Google auth API, Facebook auth API, and Docker.
+This application makes online shopping easier and faster, with no payment issues.

 ## Technologies